 Choose a colorful decor – it can be bright, vibrant, or muted, but the color is a huge part of a child's bedroom, and most kids won't appreciate a neutral palette until they are teenagers (and some even not then).

 Remember that toddlers are tiny, and things like toys and books should be at their own safe level of reach.

 A toddler bedroom will obviously have its use-by date as your child gets older, but between the ages of two and five or six, it will be perfect if you get the design right from the outset.
-To make life easier as time goes on, make walls neutral but use bedding, cushions, furniture, and wall decor to give splashes of colour.
+To make life easier as time goes on, make walls neutral but use bedding, cushions, furniture, and wall decor to give splashes of color.
 Change accessories to update the room over time.
-And always remember, whether you have a pirate themed bedroom or a princess haven, safety must always come first!
+And always remember, whether you have a Pirate-themed bedroom or a princess haven, safety must always come first!